wp-plugins/role-scoper/readme.txt

 For an archived change log, see [http://agapetry.net/downloads/RS-readme-archive.txt](http://agapetry.net/downloads/RS-readme-archive.txt)

 == Upgrade Notice ==

+* Change : some changes to jQuery syntax (for forward compat), for disabling category checkboxes in the Edit Post when user can't remove a currently stored category
+* Compat : Revisionary - private pages could be directly edited by users with a Page Revisor role assigned directly for the page
+* BugFix : Editors could not edit/attach other users' unattached uploads
+* Compat : WP 3.2 beta/RC - Work around permissions issue when Posts/Pages menu contains only one submenu item
+* Compat : WP 3.2 beta/RC - "Add New" buttons were not hidden when appropriate
+* Compat : Advanced Custom Fields - metaboxes not visible in post edit forms
+* BugFix : Custom Posts not editable by Editors if RS filtering disabled in Roles > Options > Realm
+* Compat : NextGen Gallery - Flash uploader did not work when RS activated (since 1.3.35)
+* BugFix : Script recursion and timeout on post creation by non-Administrator under some configurations

+= 1.3.41 =
+WP 3.2: inability to edit Posts/Pages when user can't add new posts; Fixes: Editors can't edit others' unattached uploads; Custom Posts not editable by Editors if RS filtering disabled; Plugin Compat: Advanced Custom Fields metaboxes in post edit forms; NextGEN Gallery image uploader

 = 1.3.40 =
 Fixes: Non-Admins can't edit cats/tags or see tags in Edit Posts; New custom tx child terms not in terms listing; 500 Err w/ W3 Total Cache; RS self-disables w/ Mingle plugin; WPML cat checkboxes for other langs; 500 Err with HTTP Auth; File Filtering on Multisite security patch; Default Groups